-With applications in the health sector, aerospace, the automotive industry, and at home, 3D printing has arrived!
+With applications in the health sector, aerospace, the automotive industry, and at home, 3D printing has become a mainstream service at the library.
 But what can it do for you?
 You could:

 You will need to create a 3D printing account before you can submit print jobs to RPL.
 To do this you will need to have a valid SILS library card, an email address, and be 14 years of age or older.